-It has become an increasingly popular option for many homeowners aged 55 and over, who released a record £4.8 billion in property wealth in 2021 through equity release, according to latest figures from the Equity Release Council, the trade body for the equity release sector.
-Over 150,000 homeowners have used equity release as a way to free up cash in the past two years.
+It has become an increasingly popular option for many homeowners aged 55 and over, who released a record £6.2 billion in property wealth in 2022 through equity release, according to latest figures from the Equity Release Council, the trade body for the equity release sector.
+Over 120,000 new equity release plans have been agreed in the past three years alone.

 Equity release could provide you with a lump sum, regular income payments or a combination of both and some products may allow you to continue to benefit from any increase in the value of your property.
 Any money released, plus the interest that builds up on it, then gets paid back either when you die, or move into long-term care

 However, there are several downsides to consider, not least that you’ll reduce the value of any inheritance you might have planned to leave loved ones, and any means-tested benefits you claim could be affected.

 This guide explains how equity release works to help you decide whether it could be an option worth considering.

 - Who can access Equity Release?

 - Types of Equity release – Lifetime mortgages and Home reversion schemes

 - How much can you borrow and what might it cost?